A Unified Framework for Exploratory Learning-Aided Community Detection Under Topological Uncertainty: Experiment Evaluation

+Note that, CLARE, NOCD, and DMoN make use of both the network structure and the node metadata for detecting communities.
+Additionally, in our experiments, we take into account our own simple variant of \textsf{META-CODE}, dubbed \textsf{META-CODE}{ sim}, developed for networks with unknown topology.
+This baseline method starts with randomly querying a given percentage of nodes and then discovering the neighbors of these queried nodes for network exploration.
+As the next step, EC-SiamNet in Section \ref{sec:step3_detail} is utilized to infer edges based on the explored network.
+Finally, the GNN model in Section \ref{sec:step1_detail} is employed to generate the community-affiliation embeddings ${\bf F}$.
+Note that, unlike the original \textsf{META-CODE}, \textsf{META-CODE}{ sim} runs {\it only once} without iterations.

-\section{Performance Metrics}
+\subsection{Performance Metrics}

-The availability of ground truth communities enable us to quantitatively evaluate the performance of community detection methods using metrics that measure the level of correspondence between the detected and ground truth communities.
+To evaluate the performance of community detection, we quantify the degree of agreement between the ground truth communities and the detected communities by adopting the NMI \cite{mcdaid2011normalized} and the average $\text{F}_1$ score (Avg$\text{F}_1$) \cite{yang2013overlapping}.
+Note that both metrics have values within the range of $\left[ {0,1} \right] $, with higher values indicating better performance.
+The availability of ground truth communities enables us to quantitatively evaluate the performance of community detection methods using metrics that measure the level of correspondence between the detected and ground truth communities.
 We consider a set of ground truth communities $\mathcal{C} $ and a set of detected communities $\hat{\mathcal{C}} $.
-To evaluate the performance of community detection by quantifying the degree of agreement between the ground truth communities and the detected communities, we adopt the following two performance metrics:
+To evaluate the performance of community detection by quantifying the degree of agreement between the ground truth communities and the detected communities, we adopt the following two performance metrics: \begin{itemize} \item {\bf Normalized Mutual Information (NMI)} \cite{mcdaid2011normalized}.
+Assume that the community assignments are $x_i$ and $y_i$, where $x_i$ and $y_i$ indicate the labels of node $i$ in the ground truth communities $\mathcal{C} $ and the detected communities $\hat{\mathcal{C}} $, respectively.
+When the labels $x$ and $y$ are the values of two random variables $X$ and $Y$ following a joint distribution $\mathbb{P}\left( {x,y} \right) = \mathbb{P}\left( {X = x,Y = y} \right) $, the NMI between $\mathcal{C} $ and $\hat{\mathcal{C}} $ is given by